-Purpose - This study examines the positive impact of strategies on the viability of small and medium enterprises (SMEs) in times of crisis.
-Specifically, it investigates the initial survival strategy's influence on innovation practices and SMEs' performance.
+Purpose - This study examines the positive impact of strategies on the viability of small and medium-sized enterprises (SMEs) in times of crisis.
+Specifically, it investigates the influence of resource utilization as an initial survival strategy on innovation practices and SMEs' performance.
 It further assesses the potential impact of government aid and partnerships on the relationship between resource utilization and innovation.

-Design/methodology/approach - This study employed a mixed-method approach integrating phenomenology and quantitative research.
-This phenomenological study used indepth interviews with 23 SME owners.
-Grounded on the qualitative findings, the quantitative research surveyed 352 SMEs.
+Design/methodology/approach - This study employed a mixed-method approach that integrates phenomenology and quantitative research.
+This phenomenological study conducted in-depth interviews with 23 SME owners.
+Based on qualitative findings, a quantitative research design was developed, and this study surveyed 352 SMEs.
 Structural equation modeling was used for hypothesis testing.